AlejandroRivera/maven-env/README.md

   ```
   cd /path/to/project
   mkdir .mvn                                                  # Required.
 Create folder that will contain maven configs
-  ln -s /path/to/maven/dir           .mvn/m2_home             # Required.
-Specifies which M2_HOME to use for this project
+  ln -s /path/to/maven/dir           .mvn/m2_home             # Optional.
+Specifies which M2_HOME to use for this project.
   ln -s /path/to/user_settings.xml   .mvn/user_settings.xml   # Optional.
 Determines which user settings to use (mvn -s)
   ln -s /path/to/global_settings.xml .mvn/global_settings.xml # Optional.
 Determines which global settings to use (mvn -gs).
   ln -s /path/to/java/dir            .mvn/java_home           # Optional.
 Determines which JAVA_HOME to use for this project
   ```
+  Note: symlinks are recommended, but you can use regular files/directories if needed.

 4. Done!
 You can now start using `mvn` and `mvnDebug` commands which will automatically use your preferred settings.